100 Organizations Nationwide Awarded $10 Million for Renovations Through Lowe's Hometowns Community Impact Program

 Projects will improve vital community spaces and address critical needs including veterans services, safe and affordable housing, and food insecurity

-MOORESVILLE, N.C., June 25, 2024 /PRNewswire/ -- From helping to build a community of safe homes for veterans in South Dakota to transforming a kitchenette into a full-size kitchen to provide nutritious meals for children transitioning into foster care in Tennessee, 100 nonprofits received Lowe's Hometowns grants to renovate, restore or rebuild their spaces.
+MOORESVILLE, N.C., June 25, 2024 /PRNewswire-HISPANIC PR WIRE/ -- From helping to build a community of safe homes for veterans in South Dakota to transforming a kitchenette into a full-size kitchen to provide nutritious meals for children transitioning into foster care in Tennessee, 100 nonprofits received Lowe's Hometowns grants to renovate, restore or rebuild their spaces.

 The $10 million in Lowe's Hometowns grants announced today will benefit 88 communities in 44 states and Washington, D.C.
 The 100 projects, selected from consumer nominations, address needs specific to each community, from access to housing and community services to support for first responders and veterans.